-Before 2013, you could claim an itemized deduction for medical, dental, and vision care expenses paid for you, your spouse and your dependents, to the extent those expenses exceeded 10% of your adjusted gross income (AGI) for 2019 (up from 7.5% in 2018).
+You can claim an itemized deduction for medical, dental, and vision care expenses paid for you, your spouse and your dependents, to the extent those expenses exceeded 7.5% of your adjusted gross income (AGI) in 2021 (unchanged from 2020).
 Filing a joint return isn't necessary to take advantage of this provision based on the age of your spouse.

 Do you pay medical expenses for a dependent parent, grandparent or adult child?
 If so, you can add those expenses to your own for itemized deduction purposes.
 For a person to be your dependent, you must pay over half of his or her support for the year.

 If you pass the support test, you can add medical expenses you paid for the supported person to your own expenses for purposes of clearing the applicable AGI hurdle for medical expense write-offs.
 This is true even if you can't claim a dependent exemption deduction for the supported person on your return because he or she has too much income.